IBM/cloud-functions-workshops/101-workshop-nodejs/ex5-ibm-cloud-functions-web-ui/actions.md

 # Actions

-Select "Actions" from the left-hand menu panel on the homepage.[This page](https://cloud.ibm.com/functions/actions) is the management page for actions.
-It shows actions within the chosen region, org, and space.
+Select "Actions" from the left-hand menu panel on the IBM Cloud Functions homepage which will display the [Management page for actions](https://cloud.ibm.com/functions/actions).
+The page shows actions within the chosen namespace, and region currently selected within IBM Cloud.

 ![action details page](images/101-ex5-action-overview.png)